plescaevelyn/documentation/docs/learning/workshop_a_precision_converter_fpga_integration_journey/index.rst

 - Termination to DMA via an AXI-STREAM or FIFO interface
 - Runs across different Intel and Xilinx carriers

-*Are designed to be disconnected to “insert custom signal processing”*
+*Are designed to be disconnected to "insert custom signal processing"*

 - Your modem, your signals intelligence, etc.